Hotels, Hotels, Hotels, Accessibility

 Part 4

 Along Cowichan Lake, Vancouver Island’s second largest lake, campgrounds dot the shoreline.
-Take a dip in the water, explore the lake by boat or canoe, or cast out a fishing line.
+Take a dip, explore the lake by boat, or cast a fishing line.
 There are several hiking trails in the area, including a one-hour loop covering both sides of the Cowichan River in Cowichan River Provincial Park.
 Take in spectacular views of the canyons and gorges in BC’s temperate rainforest from the restored 66-Mile and Holt Creek railway trestles on The Great Trail.

-Travel southeast to the city of Duncan, to sip and savour from the wineries and farms surrounding the town.
+Travel southeast to the city of Duncan to experience the wineries and farms surrounding the town.

 Part 5

-In Duncan, take a self-guided Totem Tour Walk before visiting the traditional buildings at the Quw’utsun’ Cultural Centre where carvers practise their trade.
-Duncan is also home to the BC Forest Discovery Centre, which showcases BC’s logging and steam-related history through interactive exhibits and live ecosystems displays.
-Take a relaxing train ride on a historic locomotive as it winds its way over a wooden trestle and around the museum grounds.
+In Duncan, take a self-guided Totem Tour Walk and visit the BC Forest Discovery Centre, which showcases BC’s logging and steam-related history through interactive exhibits and live ecosystems displays.
+Hop aboard a historic locomotive as it winds its way over a wooden trestle and around the museum grounds.
+For an adrenaline rush, visit Vancouver Island Motorsport Circuit and get behind the wheel of a high-performance sports car, or let a pro do the driving while you enjoy the thrill.

-Enjoy the fruits of the Cowichan at many wineries.
-Spend an afternoon sampling various wines in tasting rooms and shops, or take a guided tour of the wine-making facilities and vineyards.
-Head south on Highway 1 into the South Cowichan communities of Cobble Hill—home of BC’s first cidery—and then to Mill Bay.
+Next, enjoy the fruits of the Cowichan Valley at the area’s many wineries.
+Spend an afternoon sipping and savouring in tasting rooms and shops, or take a guided tour of the wine-making facilities and vineyards.
+Head south to Cobble Hill for a hand-crafted cider and a memorable meal at Merridale Cidery & Distillery.

 Part 6